asteroid5566/myweb/README.md

-Hi there, this is my first website.
+Hi there, I am a college student who love coding.

-This web is made by simple HTML, CSS and JavaScript.
+This is my first website, it is made by simple HTML, CSS and JavaScript.

 I put some tutorial link about computer science on the main page.